 The most important guidelines are listed below:

-Although Google Drive is a very scalable platform designed for millions of users, the Google Drive infrastructure has limited processing capabilities for each individual account.
+Although Google Drive is a highly scalable platform designed for millions of users, the Google Drive infrastructure has limited processing capabilities for each individual account.

 As indicated above, a combination of a large number of files, with a large number of sharing permissions and a high activity on the file can result in an “overload” of the Google Drive account owning the files and therefore to cause visible performance impact for the end-users.
 To work around this potential issue, we recommend: